baaskoen/exestat/README.md

-# ExeStat
+# Laravel ExeStat

-ExeStat provides a simple way to analyze the performance of your application:
+ExeStat provides a simple way to analyze the performance of your Laravel application:

 - See how long your requests take.
 - See a timeline of your requests and find out which parts of the code are slow.